FOR AUTHORS

-All materials submitted for publication MUST meet the following requirements.
-Please note that manuscripts that do not meet the journal’s requirements will NOT be considered for publication:
+All submissions MUST meet the following requirements.
+Please note that manuscripts which do not comply with the journal’s guidelines will NOT be considered for publication:

 Manuscript Format: MS Word